 Esophageal mucosa damage can be induced by commonly prescribed drugs, but this is underappreciated due in part to sparse attention in the published research.
 Drug-induced esophagitis is characterized by dysphagia, chest pain, and/or odynophagia.
 Endoscopic findings of ulcers or erosions are usually confined to the middle third of the esophagus [71].
-Antibiotics (e.g., doxycycline, amoxicillin, ciprofloxacin, metronidazole, rifaximin) are the primary cause of drug-induced esophagitis and are potentially more damaging than NSAIDs [3].
+Antibiotics (e.g., doxycycline, amoxicillin, ciprofloxacin, metronidazole, rifaximin) are the primary cause of drug-induced esophagitis and are potentially more damaging than NSAIDs [3; 72].
+Drug-induced esophagitis is a self-limiting side effect that can be resolved by removing the causative agent and providing supportive therapy [73].